frontenddogma/web-development-glossary/manuscript/s.md

 : Code, usually small routines and programs, written in a scripting language.

 Scripting language
 : A programming language for a special runtime environment that automates the execution of tasks; the tasks could alternatively be executed one-by-one by a human operator.
 Scripting languages are often interpreted (rather than compiled).
 A scripting language can be viewed as a domain-specific language for a particular environment.
 The term “scripting language” is also used loosely to refer to dynamic high-level general-purpose languages, such as Perl, PowerShell, Python, and Tcl.
 The spectrum of scripting languages ranges from very small and highly domain-specific languages to general-purpose programming languages used for scripting.
-Standard examples of scripting languages for specific environments include: Bash, for the Unix or Unix-like operating systems; ECMAScript (JavaScript), for web browsers; and Visual Basic for Applications, for Microsoft Office applications.&nbsp;[†](#w-scripting-language)
+Standard examples of scripting languages for specific environments include: Bash, for the Unix or Unix-like operating systems; ECMAScript (JavaScript), for web browsers; and Visual Basic for Applications (VBA), for Microsoft Office applications.&nbsp;[†](#w-scripting-language)

 Scroll Snap
 : A CSS module that introduces scroll snap positions, which enforce the scroll positions that a scroll container’s scrollport may end at after a scrolling operation has completed.&nbsp;[‡](#m-scroll-snap) ℹ︎&nbsp;[w3.org/TR/css-scroll-snap-1](https://www.w3.org/TR/css-scroll-snap-1/)